allabouterik/EriksTravels/content/travels.md

       https://res.cloudinary.com/all-about-erik/image/upload/f_auto/Travels/abu-dhabi.jpg
     title: Abu Dhabi
     url: "https://player.vimeo.com/video/810489559"
+    description: Abu Dhabi city, capital of the United Arab Emirates.
+The tower gardens skyline in the metropolitan area.
+Traditional fishing boats in the harbor, the city's beautiful date and fish markets.
+The Emirates Palace Hotel with its golden interior, and the spectacular grand mosque.

   - duration: 705
     thumbnailImg: >-
       https://res.cloudinary.com/all-about-erik/image/upload/f_auto/Travels/amalfi-coast.jpg
     title: Amalfi Coast
     url: "https://player.vimeo.com/video/872590107"
+    description: The fantastic Amalfi coast.
+Beautiful Positano, and the Buca di Bacco Hotel.
+The number one guide and driver Poppi.
+Sorrento and Naples, with the pizza parlor featured in the movie “Eat Pray Love”.
+The archaeological museum.
+Explore the ruins of Pompeii and Herculaneum.
+The Amalfi coast highway.
+Beaches, coves, and the amazing miniature roadside model towns.
+The cities of Amalfi and Ravello.
+Pasteum, with its wonderful Greek temples, and archaeological museum.
+Buffalo mozzarella.
+Sunset dinner in Nocelli, high above Positano.

   - duration: 270
     thumbnailImg: >-
       https://res.cloudinary.com/all-about-erik/image/upload/f_auto/Travels/holland_woygop.jpg
     title: Amsterdam
     url: "https://player.vimeo.com/video/171630592"
+    description: The wild annual king’s day celebration.
+Tour of the canals on the Pulitzer Hotel, beautiful old wooden boat.
+Houses, bridges, and houseboats.
+Picturesque Volendam.
+Raw herring, cheese, and portrait shots of us in old Dutch clothing.
+The beautiful village of Horn.
+Amsterdam’s red light District.
+The famous Keukenhof tulip Garden, world’s largest.
+The old windmill there.

   - duration: 220
     thumbnailImg: >-